geteduroam/apple-app/README.md

 ## What is it?

-This is the geteduroam app for iPhone, iPad and Macs.
-Its purpose is to help people configure their devices for use with the eduroam network.
+This is the [geteduroam](https://geteduroam.app/) app for iPhone, iPad and Mac.
+Its purpose is to help people configure their devices for use with the [eduroam](https://eduroam.org) network.
 The eduroam network allows them use the network at their institution of education or when visiting other participating institutions.

+This is the code for version 2.0 and newer.

 ## Minimum Requirements